Prudential standard

 APRA may, by notice in writing to a private health insurer, adjust or exclude a specific requirement in this Prudential Standard in relation to that private health insurer.

-Previous exercise of discretion
+Previous exercises of discretion

 Definitions